 - Staphylococcus spp.

-- Streptococcus spp.
+- Streptococci spp.

 If you or anyone in your family is allergic to penicillin, avoid exposure to this drug.
 If necessary, wear disposable gloves while administering the pills or liquid medication and wash your hands thoroughly afterward.